 Excessive cortisol releases from adrenal glands above the kidneys may lead to fat accumulation.
 Stress-related eating habits, such as eating junk food or binge eating, may also lead to excess pounds.

 Chronic stress and an unhealthy lifestyle will cause your blood pressure to rise.
 Over time, high blood pressure can cause permanent damage to your heart.

 This could be a flashback or a more significant reminder related to post-traumatic stress disorder (PTSD).
-Women are up to more likely to have PTSD than men.
+Women are up to three times more likely to have PTSD than men.

 If you have a family member with overactive responses to stress, you might experience the same.

 If you eat a lot of junk or processed foods, the excess fat, sugar, and sodium increase inflammation.

 In addition to being good for your heart, exercise also helps your brain make serotonin.
 This brain chemical can help you maintain a healthy outlook on stress, while warding off anxiety and depression.

 A lack of support at home can make stress worse, while not taking time off with your friends and family can have similar effects.

 According to the Mayo Clinic, people who manage stress tend to live longer and healthier lives.